Op-ed for FAZ: Fox & Reuel on AI-enabled manipulation

 Daniel Privitera, 19 September 2023

 Fake news has existed ever since there has been news, Fox & Reuel point out.
-But state-of-the-art AI tools allow irresponsible or malicious actors to produce authentic disinformation much faster and more cheaply.
+But state-of-the-art AI tools allow irresponsible or malicious actors to produce seemingly authentic content much faster and more cheaply.
 While current tools output mainly texts and images, perfectly crafted deepfake videos are already on the horizon.

 Media outlets need strategies for responsible fake news coverage to avoid becoming crucial multipliers.